Macedonia for the Macedonians: Internal Macedonian-Adrianople Revolutionary Organization

+Under the "Macedonia for the Macedonians" slogan IMARO expressed resentment felt against the irredentist aspirations over Macedonia as much as toward the Ottoman rule, and anticipated that it would restrain the region's partition by the warring Balkan states.
+Thus, in order to enforce the idea of autonomy, IMARO changed its exclusively Bulgarian character, and opened it to all Macedonians and Thracians regardless of nationality, who wished to participate in the anti-Ottoman movement.

-In an article published in June, 1902, the IMARO revolutionaries promoted the idea of autonomy and the slogans "Macedonia for the Macedonians".
+In an article published in June 1902, the IMARO revolutionaries promoted the idea of autonomy and the slogans "Macedonia for the Macedonians".
 The Organization gave a guarantee for the preservation of all national communities there, and insisted that the Bulgarians could be proud of their tolerance, in opposition to Romanians, Serbs and Greeks.
 They also planned that the administration of the future autonomous Macedonia will rely on the Bulgarian majority.
-In the same year the Organization changed its exclusively Bulgarian character, and opened it to all Macedonians and Thracians regardless of nationality, who wished to participate in the anti-Ottoman movement.
-Those revolutionaries saw the future autonomous Macedonia as a multinational polity, and "Macedonian" was an umbrella term covering Greeks, Bulgarians, Turks, Aromanians and Megleno-Romanians, Albanians, Serbs, etc. Nevertheless, the British Consul in Skopje Raphael Fontana wrote on the occasion of the Ilinden uprising in 1903 that the revolutionaries were working for a general Bulgarian uprising in order to reach their goal of "Macedonia for the Macedonians", understood to mean "Macedonia for the Bulgarians".
-According to the prevailing view in the Bulgarian historical science, the idea of autonomy represented only a tactics aiming at the eventual unification with Bulgaria.
-Some independent researchers suggest that behind the slogan "Macedonia for the Macedonians" there was a backup plan for the incorporation of Macedonia into the Bulgarian state.
+Those revolutionaries saw the future autonomous Macedonia as a multinational polity, and "Macedonian" was an umbrella term covering Greeks, Bulgarians, Turks, Aromanians and Megleno-Romanians, Albanians, Serbs, etc. However, there was no clear concept about the ultimate outcome of the autonomy, some of the members, especially those with leftist inclination, saw it as independent Macedonia, while others saw it as step for the incorporation of Macedonia into the Bulgarian state.
+The British Consul in Skopje Raphael Fontana wrote on the occasion of the Ilinden Uprising in 1903 that the revolutionaries were working for a general Bulgarian uprising in order to reach their goal of "Macedonia for the Macedonians", understood to mean "Macedonia for the Bulgarians".

 In 1902, Boris Sarafov tried to gain Serbian support for a "Macedonia for Macedonians", arguing that it was the only way to oppose Bulgarian annexationism.
 However one year later he changed his position, seeking a military intervention from Bulgaria in order to aid the Ilinden Uprising.

-MPO and IMRO
+In 1905 the Serres group of Yane Sandanski accused the Supreme Macedonian-Adrianople Committee activists that under the motto “Macedonia for the Macedonians” they put a disguised motto “Macedonia for Bulgaria”.
+The idea of autonomous Macedonia was understood by the Organization as an independent state, which will enter as a separate member into the Balkan Federation.

-The Balkan Wars (1912–1913) and World War I (1914–1918) left the area divided mainly between Greece and Serbia (later Yugoslavia), which resulted in significant changes in its ethnic composition.
-The Bulgarian community was reduced, either by population exchanges or by forcible change of communities' ethnic identity.
-In this way the motto began to lose its authenthic character.
-Macedonian immigrants in the United States and Canada founded in 1922 in Fort Wayne, Indiana, the Macedonian Patriotic Organization.
-The founders of the MPO in their aspirations for a free and independent Macedonia also accepted the slogan "Macedonia for the Macedonians".
-The use of "Macedonians" and "Macedonian emigrants" then equally applied to all ethnic groups in Macedonia - Bulgarians, Wallachians, Turks, Albanians, Greeks and others.
-During the 1920s the descendant of the IMARO - IMRO followed also the idea about an independent United Macedonian multiethnic state with prevailing Bulgarian element, something as "Switzerland on the Balkans" and kept the slogan Macedonia for the Macedonians until its defunction in 1934.
+During the 1920s the descendant of the IMARO - IMRO followed also the idea about an independent united Macedonian multiethnic state with prevailing Bulgarian element, something as "Switzerland on the Balkans" and kept the slogan Macedonia for the Macedonians until it became defunct in 1934.
+Another descendant of IMARO was IMRO (United), which during the 1930s sought for an independent Macedonian state with a separate Macedonian nation.